Cool stuff that didn’t belong anywhere else.

 In the cowbell episode 16, Nanami eats a great pile of sandwiches then takes a nap.
 Mitsuru objects that if she sleeps after eating, she’ll turn into a cow.
 It’s a real saying.
 Parents supposedly sometimes tell their kids this in Japan.

 I finally got around to analyzing the constellations that Anthy looks at in the planetarium during the First Seduction of episode 33.
 They are winter constellations; the scene associates winter with Akio and Anthy because they are cold-hearted.
 They are based on the real night sky, but altered and cartoonified.
-The stick figures at top in the left image are the constellation Gemini of the twins Castor and Pollux, introduced in episode 31.
-There are so many paired characters in Utena that the twins could be anybody, really.
-I think the best fit is Anthy walking with Utena after Utena’s foot is hurt in episode 30; the injured left foot is trailing weakly.
+The stick figures at top in the left image are the constellation Gemini of the twins Castor and Pollux, introduced in episode 31, who are Utena and Anthy.
+I think the best fit to the constellation is Anthy walking with Utena after Utena’s foot is hurt in episode 30; the injured left foot is trailing weakly.
+(That trailing foot is in the real sky.)

 In the left picture, the constellation immediately to Anthy’s right is Canis Major, Orion’s larger hunting dog.
 Anthy is Akio’s dog.
 In the right picture, after the sky has rotated, Anthy is on top of the constellation of Lepus the rabbit, recalling the apple cut into rabbits of episode 5 and Anthy’s rabbit dance of episode 7.
 The dog caught the rabbit: Anthy’s roses successfully baited Akio’s trap for Utena, who is the rabbit in the moon.
 Canis Minor, Orion’s smaller dog, is on the screen as two stars joined by a line.
 It can be read as Utena, who is being developed into a second obedient dog.
 Or it can be read as Touga, who does Akio’s work.